-Jill Duggar Reveals She Mislead Fans When She Initially Announced Her Courtship With Derick Dillard
+Jill Duggar Reveals She Misled Fans When She Initially Announced Her Courtship With Derick Dillard

 “This IS a fun fact!
 I enjoy hearing ‘behind the scenes’ types of details!” penned a third Instagram user.

 “Growing up I was obsessed with your show.
 I loved the idea of a big family.
 I’ve loved watching you all grow up, get married, and have children, I’m 27 and have yet to get married and have kids, Lord willing soon but, I’ve really enjoyed watching your QnA’s.
-Your transparency is great and I really admire you two,” remarked a fourth fan.
+Your transparency is great and I really admire you two,” remarked a fourth person.